-The site conditions and site geology were interpreted through an integrated compilation of data, including a review of literature and mapping from previous studies conducted in the area (Bryant, 1988; Sorensen and Crittenden, 1979; King and others, 2008; and Coogan and King, 2016); photogeologic analyses of 2012, 2014 and 2018 imagery shown on Figure 2; historical 1:20,000 stereoscopic imagery flown in 1946; GIS analyses of elevation and geoprocessed LiDAR terrain data as shown on Figure 4; field reconnaissance of the general site area; and the interpretation of the test pits made on the site as part of our field program.
-Geologic Slope Cross Section A-A' located on Figure 5 and illustrated on Figure 12, was developed from integrated LiDAR slope data and plan geologic mapping data from Figure 3.
+The site conditions and site geology were interpreted through an integrated compilation of data, including a review of literature and mapping from previous studies conducted in the area (Bryant, 1988; Sorensen and Crittenden, 1979; King and others, 2008; and Coogan and King, 2016); photogeologic analyses of 2012, 2014 and 2018 imagery shown on Figure 2; historical 1:20,000 stereoscopic imagery flown in 1946; GIS analyses of elevation and geoprocessed LiDAR terrain data as shown on Figure 4; field reconnaissance of the general site area; and the interpretation of the trench, test pits and borings made on the site as part of our field program.
+Geologic Slope Cross Section A-A' located on Figure 5 and illustrated on Figure 13, was developed from integrated LiDAR slope data and plan geologic mapping data from Figure 3.
 Seismic hazards information was developed from United States Geologic Survey (USGS) databases (Peterson and others, 2008).

 As shown on Figure 2, the topography of the site vicinity consists of gentle to moderately steep valley-margin foothill slopes.
-Vegetative cover at the site is densely wooded with scrub oak and maple tree, with open areas covered with grass, weeds and sage brush.
-Elevations on the parcel range from 4980 (msl) feet on the north side of the site, to 5330 feet on the south side of the site, with the proposed residence at approximately 5178 feet.
-The site slopes developed from our LIDAR analysis were found to range from near-level to over 100-percent as shown on Figure 4.
-For the proposed residence location, the slope gradients averaged 22.7 percent.
+Vegetative cover at the site is densely wooded with scrub oak and maple trees, with open areas covered with grass, weeds and sage brush.
+Elevations on the site parcel range from 4980 (msl) feet on the northeast side of the site, to 5130 feet on the southwest side of the site, with the proposed residence at approximately 5060 feet.
+The site slopes developed from our LiDAR analysis were found to range from near-level to over 100-percent as shown on Figure 4.
+For the proposed residence location, the slope gradients calculated from the LiDAR data averaged 27.2 percent.